samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 The complete code can be found [here](https://github.com/samclane/SoundDisplay).

 From the completed code repository, download the file `led_matrix.py` and place it in a new folder.
 This is the code that will allow us to talk to the matrix.
-I already discussed how I wrote the driver, which can be found [here](http://samclane.github.io/Python-Arduino-PyFirmata/).
+I've already discussed how I wrote the driver, which can be found [here](http://samclane.github.io/Python-Arduino-PyFirmata/).

 Now, create another file called `spectrum.py`.
 Here is where we will do all the dirty work.
-In order for this project to all make some kind of sense, we're not just going to grab data, FFT it, and blast it off to the Arduino, all willy-nilly like.
+In order for this project to all make some kind of sense, we're not just going to grab data, FFT it, and blast it off to the Arduino.
 Rather, we're going to use `matplotlib` to display several figures of data at various stages of processing, all in real time.
 First, we'll show the raw microphone input (time-domain).
 Next, we'll show the spectrum of the data in the frequency domain (after we apply a windowing function to boost the human vocal frequencies).
 Finally, we'll graph the spectrum, [decimated and downsampled](https://dspguru.com/dsp/faqs/multirate/decimation/), "discretizing" the y values to fit on the 8x8 display.